passworks/beacons-ios-sdk/README.md

 # Lighthouse

-Lighthouse is the SDK that connects Passworks.io beacons service to your iOS application.
+Lighthouse is the SDK that connects Passworks.io beacons service ([http://beacons.passworks.io](http://beacons.passworks.io)) to your iOS application.
-In the Passworks.io dashboard you can add your own beacons, manage your tags and the events associated with beacon entry or exit.
+In the Passworks.io dashboard you can add your own beacons, manage your tags (premises/virtual areas) and the events associated with beacon entry or exit.

 ## Setup